The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 It is part of the cooking process, so don’t skip it!

-Natural pressure release rewards your patience with evenly cooked and fluffy steamed rice.
+Natural release rewards your patience with evenly cooked and fluffy steamed rice.

 5. Don’t overcook

 Remove your cooked rice from the inner pot immediately after the ten minutes of natural pressure release.
-Otherwise, the residual heat of the Instant Pot causes the rice to overcook, stick to the inner pot and turn mushy.
+Otherwise, the residual heat of the Instant Pot causes the rice to overcook, stick to the bottom of the pot and turn mushy.

 6. Don’t break the rice